Just outside of Boston, Massachusetts, lies a small town with a big history: Salem.

 On 29th September 1692, Governor Phips returned home from a brief stint away.
-He fast learnt many high-profile individuals had been accused of witchcraft – including Phips’ own wife.
+He fast learned many high-profile individuals had been accused of witchcraft – including Phips’ own wife.

 Many of these were convicted on the grounds of spectral evidence, thanks to William Stoughton.

-The fervour of accusations, coupled with Stoughton’s enthusiasm in executing those accused, led Phips to draft a letter shutting down the court he had created and create a new version where spectral evidence was no longer accepted.
+The fervor of accusations, coupled with Stoughton’s enthusiasm in executing those accused, led Phips to draft a letter shutting down the court he had created.
+He instead developed a new version where spectral evidence was no longer accepted.

 Although Stoughton initially led this court too, he quickly became frustrated that he could no longer kill at will.
 In January 1693, Stoughton attempted to regain his previous power by ordering the execution of all suspected witches who had had a temporary sentencing reprieve due to pregnancy.
 Governor Phips refused to allow his order to be carried out and Stoughton stormed from the court.